Meet our Education Scholarship Recipients

 Hannah

-Hannah is 2023 graduate student in the Radiology Technology Program and recently accepted a position at Mayo Clinic.
-Her work experience started at the age of 16 as a veterinary assistant.
-She took a hiatus to join the Army, then returned to radiology working at Summit Veterinary Hospital as a technician.
-This is where she realized she wanted to become an X-Ray technologist for people.
-After graduating, she plans to obtain advanced certifications in CT and MR. She enjoyed her her job shadowing opportunities and observing both the hospital and outpatient clinic sites.
-Hannah loves the creativity involved in taking the best diagnostic images possible.
-In her free time, she enjoys spending time with her cat, Peter, who has been by her side for three years.
+I am a 2023 graduate of the Radiology Technology Program at Tacoma Community College, and accepted a position at Mayo Clinic.
+My work experience started when I was 16 as a veterinary assistant.
+After a break to serve in the Army, I returned to radiology, working at Summit Veterinary Hospital as a technician.
+This is where I realized I wanted to become an X-ray technologist for people.
+I plan to obtain advanced certifications in CT and MRI.
+I loved my job shadowing opportunities and the chance to observe both hospital and outpatient clinic settings.
+I also enjoy the creativity involved in capturing the best diagnostic images possible.
+In my free time, I love spending time with my cat, Peter, who has been by my side for three years.

 Jose